APR vs. interest rate: What's the difference?

 The difference between an APR and interest rate

-Knowing the difference between mortgage APR vs. interest rate is key to understanding how much your loan is going to cost.
+Knowing the difference between mortgage APR vs. interest rate is key to understanding the cost of the loan.
 Both reflect the cost of borrowing money.
 They're also both represented as percentages.

 However, the APR is almost always higher than the interest rate since it includes the interest rate and other charges.
-For this reason, the APR can give you a clearer idea of the true cost of taking out a home loan.
+For this reason, the APR can give you a clearer idea of the true cost of a loan.

 Some mortgage lenders have minimal upfront fees.
 In this case, the APR and interest rate might not be that different.